 The Southern Ocean Drive covers the trip from Mount Gambier in the east all the way through to Kangaroo Island roughly 755km which should take you 10 hours in total.

-A huge draw card to the Limestone Coast region and one of the best places to visit in South Australia is the abundance of naturally formed freshwater lakes.
+A huge draw card to the Limestone Coast region and one of the best South Australian tourist attractions is the abundance of naturally formed freshwater lakes.

 Perfect for Scuba Diving & free diving these lakes have been attracting people from all over the world to these serene locations.